 How it works…

-Many people are claiming it can’t work without, but people who are using this antenne everyday are proving it does, VERY well actually.
+Many people are claiming it can’t work without, but people are using this antenne everyday are kinda proving it does.
+In my perception, VERY well actually.
 I reckon it needs some ground, but not much because of the high impedance that is “Voltage fed antenna”.
-Critical hams also claim the outside of the coax will function as a radial and the coax will be radiating causing RFI probems.
-Let me assure you hat I work my 80/40 end-fed regularly with 400W with feedpoint (litterally) 3 meters above my head and I do not experience any RFI problems.
-Yes it will use a very short length of coax braid as a counterpoise… so who cares?
+Many people claim the outside of the coax will function as a radial and the coax will be radiating causing RFI probems.
+I’ve used my 80/40 end-fed regularly with 400W with the feedpoint (litterally) 3 meters above my head and I never experienced any RFI problems.
+Yes it will use a (very short?) length of the coax braid as a counterpoise… so what?
 I’m using 10m of military grade RG58 that passes an FT-240-43 core eight times before it enters my shack.
 No problems with RFI whatsoever.

 Signal reports I get on 40m are *very* good, comparably with and mostly better than stations that have a full size Windom or dipole for 40.
-On 80m my signal reports compare to 2 x 14m wire fed with open line.
-The end-fed however is more practial because you can span it from an (attic) window and let it slope down to a tree, small mast or garden shed in your back garden.
+I don’t want to brag, but in many local rag chewing QSO’s I often was one of the louder stations.
+On 80m my signal reports compare to a friend who used a 2 x 14m open line fed aerial.
+The end-fed for me however is way more practial because you can span it from an (attic) window and let it slope down to a tree, small mast or garden shed in your back garden.
 Anyway, the typical impedance at the end of half a wave is around 2500 – 3500 Ohms.
-The 1:50 autotransformer transforms this high impedance to much ower 50 – 70 Ohms.
-Once built, you can connect half a wave length for *any* band as the autotransformer just transforms 2k5 impedance to 50 Ohm impedance.
+The 1:50 auto transformer transforms this high impedance to much lower 50 – 70 Ohms.
+Once built, you can connect half a wave length for *any* band as the auto transformer just transforms 2k5 impedance to 50 Ohm impedance.
 Hook up 10m of wire for 20m band, 15m of wire for 30m band, 20m of wire for 40m band; what you like.
 The “multiband” feature of the antenna is that e.g. half a wave for 20m happens to be a full wave for 10m so the 20m half wave will be resonant as a full wave on 10m.
 Another trick to add a third band is to add a trap or high impedance coil at the end that “disconnects” the wire that’s after the trap/coil on high bands and acts as a loading coil on the lowest band.
 Here’s a drawing of the principle for the only 12m long 40/20/10 version:

 My 80/40 version that I use on a daily basis, regulary with 400W PEP has a 1:60 autotransformer using two stack FT-240-43 cores.
 The core has three bifilair windings (= 3 primary + 3 secundary) Than 8 more secundary windings, than it crosses the stacked cores and than there’s 12 more secundary windings.
 The winding ratio is 3 : 23 or 1:7.7.
 The impedance transformation will be the squared ratio so a little less than 1:60.
 My first version had 21m of wire, than a 115 uH coil (1mm enamelled wire on a 50mm PVC pipe) and then only 1.5m of wire.
 This worked great on 40m and “acceptable” (far from great) on 80m.
 The bandwidth on 80m however was *very* limited: only 50 – 60 kHz.
 Because I could put up a little more wire, I peeled down the coil to 80 uH coil.
 To my surprise, only 3m of wire were sufficient to get resonance on 80m.
 Again, great on 40m, “reasonably well” on 80m but still limited bandwidth (only 50 – 60 kHz).
 From the tree that held the end, I could go down another 4m so I replaced the 80 uH core with a 40m coax trap (11 wdg of RG58 coax on a 40mm PVC pipe).
 After the coax trap around 12m of wire were required for resonance at 3.7 MHz.
 Just a little more than I could span away.
 With some coiling around the tree, I managed to get rid of all the wire, but not so neat solution.
 The bandwidth was now 200 kHz so from 3.6 – 3.8 I was able to operate it without tuner (SWR better than 1:1.5).
 Total length around 33.
 Because the resonance dip on 40m was a bit high at 7.15 MHz, I added a length of 30 cm of wire before the coax trap just hanging off the trap.
 This is a great trick to fine tune resonance if you’re 40m half wave wire is a little too short.
 Latest version of this antenne has a home brew L/C trap made of a 7 uH coil (on 50mm PVC pipe) combined with a 15 kV 68 pF door knob capacitor.
 After the trap, there’s now around 11m of wire.
 I used 8m and than some end loading with 2 wires in a V-shape.
 Ends of the V-shape are at 2m AGL (safe height for my kids).
 Bandwidth is now around 150 kHz on 80m.